sca-marshals/marshal-docs/rapier_handbook/rapier_handbook.md

     Now examine the fabric.
 If the pin punched through anything beyond the top layer of fabric, the material fails.
 If the pin did not punch through, recheck the top hose clamp with a gentle tug to be sure it is still tight.
 If there was slippage it will often get loose, so this is a good check to be sure the fabric didn't slip.
 If it's loose, you need to redo the test.
 If it's not loose, the fabric passes.
 Always be sure to check the tightness of the fabric after the drop.

-    Figure 5 - Parts needed for SCA Standard Drop Tester for fencing armor.

-    Figure 6 - Fabric clamped onto flange with two hose clamps.
-Notice that the second one will protrude a bit above the level of the fabric with thicker fabrics, but it should still be tight if you push everything down enough.

-    Figure 7 - Drop Tester just before making a test drop.
-Note that the guide tube is centered on the clamped fabric, and the drop probe is being used as a plumb bob to make the guide tube vertical.

 ### BLADE TYPES AND CONVENTIONS